Therefore comfort one another with these words.1 Thessalonians 4:18(NASB)

 The Church at Thessalonica were commended, by Paul, for their work of faith and their labour of love.
 But he also recognised that they held a steadfast hope in the return of the Lord Jesus - a blessed hope that He would come in the clouds to take them to be with Himself, into the presence of God the Father.

-When Paul visited the city for the first time and founded the Church at Thessalonica, he was only with them for a few weeks, before continuing his missionary journey across the wide expanse of Asia Minor.
-However, during those few short weeks, Paul taught them some tremendous truths, including the return of the Lord Jesus in the air to take His Body into His presence at the rapture - to claim His bride which is the Church, 'and so we shall forever be with the Lord'.
+When Paul visited the city for the first time and founded the Church at Thessalonica, he was only with them for a few weeks before continuing his missionary journey across the wide expanse of Asia Minor.
+However, during those few short weeks, Paul taught them some tremendous truths, including the return of the Lord Jesus in the air to take His Body into His presence at the Rapture - to claim His Bride, which is the Church: "And so we shall forever be with the Lord."

 How excited they must have been when Paul reminded them, "Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord."
-How joyful we should be to know that the rapture is imminent - and Christ's return for His Church could happen at any moment!
+How joyful we should be to know that the Rapture is imminent - and Christ's return for His Church could happen at any moment!

 The bodily resurrection of Christ is our assurance that we too will be resurrected from the dead.
-But whether any of us are alive at the rapture, or have already passed into our graves, we will ALL participate in this glorious event.
-And this truth has been revealed to give comfort to our soul and to strengthen our resolve to stand firm in the faith and be ready for the day when we hear the shout of an archangel and the trump of God will call us home.
+But whether any of us are alive at the Rapture, or have already passed into our graves, ALL members of the Body of Christ, which is the Church, will participate in this glorious event.
+And this truth has been revealed to give comfort to our soul and to strengthen our resolve to stand firm in the faith and be ready for the day when we hear "a shout, with the voice of an archangel and with the trumpet of God," to call us home.

-We live in a world that seems to be spiralling out-of-control, but just as the God of all comforts and Father of all mercies Who comforts us in all of our difficulties and sufferings, so we are exhorted to comfort others in all the difficulties and dangers that they are also facing and what more appropriate comfort can we offer, than to bring to remembrance the soon return of the Lord Jesus on the day that we will be raptured into His presence?
+We live in a world that seems to be spiralling out-of-control, but just as the God of all comforts and Father of all mercies comforts us in all of our difficulties and sufferings, so we are exhorted to comfort others in the midst of all the difficulties and dangers that they are also facing, and what more appropriate, blessed, and true comfort can we offer, than to bring to remembrance the soon return of the Lord Jesus on that day when we will be raptured into His presence?